 • For Final Action of Oracle Cloud load balance monitor resources, selecting Stop the cluster service and shutdown OS is recommended.
 When an Oracle Cloud load balance monitor resource detects an error, the load balancer may not correctly switch between the active server and the standby server.

-6.3.24 Recovery operation when a service fails in a Windows Server 2012-based system
+6.3.24 Recovery operation on systems with Windows Server 2012 or later when a service fails